themefisher/pinwheel-astro/src/content/about/index.md

 # Gallery
 gallery:
-  title: Bare Bliss Nudist Group is a vibrant and inclusive community that celebrates the beauty of naturism
+  title: Bare Bliss Naturists Group is a vibrant and inclusive community that celebrates the beauty of naturism
   images:
     - "/images/about/matlapeng-2.png"
     - "/images/about/matlapeng-3.png"